• Skip to primary navigation

 For years I wasn't a believer in varietal honey.
 I thought all honey is the same.

-Well that changed when I really started to give honey a shot.
+When I started trying different types of honey I changed my tune very fast.
 I have seen the light!
 You should too.

 According to the National Honey Board, there are over 300 varieties of honey produced in just the United States!

-In trying not to overwhelm with 300 hundred plus options right off the bat, I want to start your honey varietal education with information on the top most commonly found varietal honeys in the American supermarket.
-Those two honeys are clover and wildflower.
+In trying not to overwhelm with all 300 hundred options right off the bat, I want to start your honey varietal education with information on the most commonly found varietal honeys.
+Those two are clover and wildflower.
 We are going to explore how these two honeys differ.

 This is your generic store brand clover honey that comes in a bear.
 Not much exciting here.

-By far the most common variety of honey you will find is clover (we will get to why in a moment).
+By far the most common variety of honey you find is clover.
 This honey is collected from bees whose nectar source is clover.
 Most of the time the honey will indicate clover but not specific what type of clover.

-The best clover honey comes from a 4-leaf clover found at the end of rainbow.
-That would be cute if that were true.
-Most of the clover honey you find in the stores comes from various sources that is blended together.
+Most of the clover honey you find in the stores comes from various sources that are blended together.
 This is done so the clover honey tastes the same whenever you buy that brand.

 Clover honey doesn't have to be boring.
 Bloom 100% Raw Clover Honey is the perfect example of what a good clover honey tastes like.